US Capitol Police officer allegedly told units to only monitor for 'anti-Trump' protesters on January 6 - KESQ

 Rep. Zoe Lofgren described the radio broadcast, the existence of which was not previously known, during a House Administration Committee hearing on security failures around the January 6 attack.

-In that transmission, the officer said: “Attention all units on the field, we’re not looking for any pro-Trump in the crowd.
-We’re only looking for any anti pro-Trump who want to start a fight,” according to Lofgren, a California Democrat.
+In that transmission, according to Lofgren’s telling, the officer said: “Attention all units on the field, we’re not looking for any pro-Trump in the crowd.
+We’re only looking for any anti pro-Trump who want to start a fight.”

 Lofgren, who chairs the committee, said she was quoting from an account of the radio call, which was found by the Department Office of Professional Responsibility during its ongoing review of allegations related to officer conduct on January 6.
 She did not identify the officer.

+Going forward, Bolton “will be able to review the radio transmissions, and he plans to review the findings in general and command and control communications, knowing now that there’s a specific allegation about those communications he should specifically look at it,” a committee aide said.

-A committee aide told CNN that Lofgren’s line of questioning underscores the point that the USCP, based on the available intelligence at the time, had ample reason to expect violence from pro-Trump protestors directed at the Capitol and lawmakers but “despite this and all the rhetoric online … USCP supervisors on the morning of 1/6 were apparently still advising their front line officers to focus on and prioritize anti-Trump protesters.”
+The committee aide added that Lofgren’s line of questioning underscores the point that the USCP, based on the available intelligence at the time, had ample reason to expect violence from pro-Trump protestors directed at the Capitol and lawmakers but “despite this and all the rhetoric online … USCP supervisors on the morning of 1/6 were apparently still advising their front line officers to focus on and prioritize anti-Trump protesters.”

-Going forward, Bolton “will be able to review the radio transmissions, and he plans to review the findings in general and command and control communications, knowing now that there’s a specific allegation about those communications he should specifically look at it,” the aide said.

-Lofgren’s description of the radio broadcast in question offers some rare insight into the kind of conduct from Capitol Police that is being looked at as part of the ongoing probe.
+While the Capitol Police says that neither radio transmission or the officer who made the call are under investigation, Lofgren’s revelation offers some rare insight into the kind of conduct from Capitol Police that has been cited in reports from of the ongoing probe.

 A department spokesperson told CNN in February that six US Capitol Police officers had been suspended with pay for their actions in the January 6 riot.
 Of the 36 officers under investigation from January 6, 23 of the cases are complete.
 Thirteen of the cases remain under investigation, a department spokesperson told CNN last month.

-Note: This story has been updated with new statement from the US Capitol Police.